How-to guides

 To check the service status of Microsoft SQL Server (DBaaS), follow the steps below.

-- Service Status Synchronization Click the button.
-While it is being queried, the cluster will change to Synchronizing state.
+- Click the Service Status Synchronization button.
+4. During the query, the cluster changes to Synchronizing state.

 You can change the configured server type.

-- If you modify the server type, a server restart is required.
-Please separately verify any SW license changes or SW settings and reflections due to server specification changes.
+- If you modify the server type, a server restart is required. * Please separately verify any software license modifications or software settings and their implementation resulting from server specification changes.

-- Click the Microsoft SQL Server(DBaaS) menu on the Service Home page.
-Go to the Microsoft SQL Server(DBaaS) List page.
+- On the Service Home page, click the Microsoft SQL Server(DBaaS) menu.
+2. Navigate to the Microsoft SQL Server(DBaaS) List page.

-- Microsoft SQL Server(DBaaS) List Click the resource to change the server type on the page.
-Microsoft SQL Server(DBaaS) Detail Navigate to the page.
+- Microsoft SQL Server(DBaaS) List Click the resource on the page for which you want to change the server type.
+3. Microsoft SQL Server(DBaaS) Details Navigate to the page.

 - Click the Edit icon of the server type you want to change at the bottom of the detailed information.
-Server Type Edit popup window opens.
+4. Edit Server Type The popup window opens.

 To add storage capacity, follow the steps below.

-- It is applied the same as the selected Storage type when creating a service.
+- It is applied in the same way as the Storage type selected when creating the service.

 - For a high‑availability configured DB, adding storage is applied simultaneously to the storage of the Primary DB and the Secondary DB.

-- Click the Microsoft SQL Server(DBaaS) menu on the Service Home page.
-Navigate to the Microsoft SQL Server(DBaaS) list page.
+- On the Service Home page, click the Microsoft SQL Server(DBaaS) menu.
+2. Navigate to the Microsoft SQL Server(DBaaS) List page.

 - Microsoft SQL Server(DBaaS) List page, click the resource to add storage.
-Microsoft SQL Server(DBaaS) Details page will be opened.
+3. Microsoft SQL Server(DBaaS) Details Navigate to the page.

-- Click the Add Disk button at the bottom of the detailed information.
-The Add Storage Request popup window opens.
+- Click the Add Disk button at the bottom of the details.
+4. Additional Storage Request The popup window opens.

-- Additional Storage Request In the popup window, after entering the purpose and capacity, click the Confirm button.
+- Additional Storage Request In the popup window, after entering the purpose and size, click the Confirm button.

 To increase storage capacity, follow the steps below.

-- Microsoft SQL Server(DBaaS) List Click the resource to change the server type on the page.
-Microsoft SQL Server(DBaaS) Details Navigate to the page.
+- Microsoft SQL Server(DBaaS) List On the page, click the resource to change the server type.
+3. Microsoft SQL Server(DBaaS) Details Navigate to the page.

 - Click the Edit icon of the additional Disk you want to add at the bottom of the detailed information.
-The Edit Additional Storage popup window opens.
+4. Edit Additional Storage The popup window opens.

-- Add Storage Modification After entering the expansion capacity in the popup window, click the Confirm button.
+- Edit Additional Storage In the popup window, after entering the expansion capacity, click the Confirm button.

-You can cancel unused Microsoft SQL Server (DBaaS) to reduce operating costs.
-However, if you cancel the service, the running service may be stopped immediately, so you should consider the impact of service interruption sufficiently before proceeding with the cancellation.
+You can reduce operating costs by terminating the unused Microsoft SQL Server (DBaaS).
+However, if you terminate the service, the running service may be stopped immediately, so you should thoroughly consider the impact of service interruption before proceeding with the termination.

-- Microsoft SQL Server(DBaaS) List page, select the resource to cancel, and click the Cancel Service button.
+- Microsoft SQL Server(DBaaS) List on the page, select the resource to cancel, and click the Cancel Service button.

-- Once the termination is complete, check whether the resource has been terminated on the Microsoft SQL Server(DBaaS) list page.
+- After termination is complete, check on the Microsoft SQL Server(DBaaS) list page whether the resource has been terminated.